Skip to main content

 Since the following titles are already full open access journals, papers in them are not covered by the Transformative Agreement.
 Hogrefe grants participating institutions a 25% reduction on regular APCs (article publication charge) for these journals – a further helping hand on our journey towards open access.
 All that you as an author need to do is to claim your APC reduction is to apply and send us proof that you are working at one of the participating institutions.

 The careful and secure processing of personal data is an important part of the cooperation between the institutions involved, the Hogrefe Publishing Group, and you, our authors.
-All information about the processing of your data can be found on this page.
+All information about the processing of your data can be found in our privacy policy.